13 Large sample test

 \(= 1.428\)

-Here in our case table value of Z is 1.96, as it is a right tailed test.
+Here in our case since it is a two tailed test, we have to look for the critical value of \(Z\) at α/2.
+So we have to look for the value of \(Z\) at α/2 = 0.05/2 = 0.025, which is 2.241 (see section 13.1.1).
 The calculated value of Z is less than the table value.
 So, we conclude that, we don’t have enough evidence to reject the null hypothesis.
 So, it can be stated that proportion of bad apples in the population is 0.1.

 Self excercise